AnymouseProphet/SocialistHousing/README.md

-Even though `times.sty` is a standard packages, `pdflatex` is only instructed to load it when `mtpro2.sty` is available because otherwise, the body text would be typeset in Times but math would be typeset using Computer Modern which does not visually match the Times font very well.
+Even though `times.sty` is a standard packages, `pdflatex` is only instructed to load it when `mtpro2.sty` is available because otherwise, the body text would be typeset in Times but math would be typeset using a Computer Modern variant which does not visually match the Times font very well.

 Follow the PCTeX instructions for installing MathTime Pro 2 Lite if you want to compile the document typeset in Times.
+Otherwise, Latin Modern (an update to Computer Modern) is used.

+If you like Latin Modern then either do not install MathTime Pro 2 Lite or if it is already installed, change

+    \IfFileExists{mtpro2.sty}{%

+to

+    \IfFileExists{FOOmtpro2.sty}{%

-If you like Computer Modern then do not install MathTime Pro 2 Lite and Computer Modern will be used for both the body font and the math font.
+Then Latin Modern will be used for both the body font and the math font.
+Note that the pagination differs when you change the main body font.

+#### For the plethora of n00bs who say `times.sty` should not be used:

+Yes, the math in this document is light enough I could have also used `mathptmx.sty` or `newtx.sty` to get the Times font with matching math glyphs.
+But with many documents that use math, using `mtpro2.sty` in combination with the `times.sty` package really is noticeably better.

+MathTimePro 2 can beautifully typeset everything math those alternatives can typeset but the reverse is not the case and I never know when I'll use something MathTimePro 2 is better at so it is logical to just always use the standard `times.sty` package with the `mtpro2.sty` for math regardless of what math is in the document.

 ### Space Mono Font